-SPEAKER OUTPUT SECTION
+EXTENSION SPEAKER OUTPUT SECTION

-This section of the manual will deal with the proper connection of speaker cabinets to the power amplifier in the 350x.
-Some of this ground has already been covered in the "Getting Started - Connecting Your Speaker Cabinets" section in the beginning of the manual.
-This is meant to supplement that section and provide information in greater detail, as power amplifiers, impedance and speaker cabinets are all crucial in determining how best to operate your new 350x.
+This section of the manual will deal with the proper connection of extension speaker cabinets to the power amplifier in the Black Beauty.
+We recommend that you read this section carefully, as power amplifiers, mpedance and speaker cabinets are all crucial in determining how best to operate your new Black Beauty with an extension speaker cabinet.